 How do I know if there is an ileostomy blockage?

-If a blockage occurs you may notice a foul odor, clear liquids, as well as abdominal and stoma swelling, plus the person in your care may show signs of abdominal cramping and darker urine or less urine.
+If a blockage occurs you may notice a foul odor, clear liquid, leaking from the stoma, as well as abdominal and stoma swelling.
+The person may also have abdominal cramping and darker urine or less urine.
 The United Ostomy Association of America, Inc. (UOAA) created a ‘blockage card’ which explains what you should do and also what to expect if you need to arrange for the person to visit the emergency room.

 Sometimes leakage from beneath the flange or skin problems can occur that require attention.
 There may be things that you can do to help solve this but if the problem persists, you should arrange for an Enterostomal Therapy (ET) Nurse to do an assessment.